 Securities lending: Schwab loans brokerage client securities temporarily to other brokers and clearing houses in connection with its securities lending activities and receives cash as collateral for the securities loaned.
 Increases in security prices may cause the fair value of the securities loaned to exceed the amount of cash received as collateral.
 In the event the counterparty to these transactions does not return the loaned securities or provide additional cash collateral, we may be exposed to the risk of acquiring the securities at prevailing market prices in order to satisfy our client obligations.
 Schwab mitigates this risk by requiring credit approvals for counterparties, monitoring the fair value of securities loaned, and requiring additional cash as collateral when necessary.
 In addition, most of our securities lending transactions are through a program with a clearing organization, which guarantees the return of cash to us.
-We also borrow securities.
+We also borrow securities from other broker-dealers to fulfill short sales by brokerage clients and deliver cash to the lender in exchange for the securities.
 The fair value of these borrowed securities was \$852 million and \$719 million at December 31, 2020 and 2019, respectively.
 Our securities lending transactions are subject to enforceable master netting arrangements with other broker-dealers; however, we do not net securities lending transactions.
 Therefore, the securities loaned and securities borrowed are presented gross in the consolidated balance sheets.